gekkos-project/gekkos-whitepaper/README.md

 ---

+> “This repository is for informational purposes only and does not constitute an investment offering.”
 ## Optional: Express Interest in GEKK Token Updates

 We are exploring the possibility of a future launch of the GEKK utility token **($GEKK)** to support ecosystem access, innovation incentives, and collaborative governance.